maxzinkus/dnd-adventures/Seabreeze-FollowUpOrtuk.md

 +200 gold reward from Yorick for driving the Breeze Bandit out of town if the loot is returned.
 +400 gold and no magic items if the loot is not returned.

-If Bronn's fortune is returned, he gives the players Boots of Elvenkind.
+If Bronn's fortune is returned, he gives the players one Boots of Elvenkind.
   Advantage to stealth checks, silent footsteps.

 Freda, if the amulet is returned, gives the players another amulet: "This one isn't an heirloom,